EricMilliser/TechOps-Experience-Vault/Projects/DESCRIPTION.md

 focused projects within my repos.
 Any project in this will have its own designated folder and a link to the correlated repository in the description markdown.

-(Tier-J: See description inside for more details, this is not officially related to my work.)